localsite/localsite-delete/info/data/datacommons.md

 To prevent initial error:

-In package.json and package-lock.json, change eslint from existing to:
+In package.json and package-lock.json, change eslint from ^6.6.0 to:

 	"eslint": "^7.13.0"